kursawe/hesdynamics/README.md

 - `/test/` contains the code to generate simulated data in the paper, and to make the paper figures.
 The main modules in this folder are
   - `test_make_final_figures.py`, which can be used to regenerate all figures in the paper from data saved in this repository and
   - `test_make_analysis_for_paper.py`, which can be used to generate all data needed in `test_make_final_figures` from scratch by re-running all simulations.
-  - The file `test_infrastructure` contains functional tests for the most important functions the `/src/hes5.py`, and can be used to test whether the installation is running correctly.
+  - The file `test_infrastructure` contains functional tests for the most important functions the `/src/hes5.py`, and can be used to test whether the installation is working.
   - all remaining files in this folder contain additional analysis that was conducted when writing the paper
 - `/test/data` contains simulated data for this paper in the form of numpy arrays